Alcaro/misctoys/lazinessbugs.md

 Not reported because it requires an account and I don't want to create yet another.

-Typing (or pasting) `\`echo -e '\xC0'\`` into a shell throws a 27-line error about "'utf-8' codec can't encode character '\udcc0' in position 0".
+Typing (or pasting) ``` `echo -e '\xC0'` ``` into a shell throws a 27-line error about "'utf-8' codec can't encode character '\udcc0' in position 0: surrogates not allowed".
 While I can't really expect any real suggestions from that, exceptions aren't really the best solution.
 Where did DCC0 come from, anyways?